Midlothian North

 Midlothian North is a county constituency of the Scottish Parliament covering part of the council areas of Midlothian.
-It will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election from the 2026 Scottish Parliament election.
-Under the additional-member electoral system used for elections to the Scottish Parliament, it will also be one of nine constituencies in the Edinburgh and Lothians East electoral region, which will elect seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-The seat was created by the second periodic review of Scottish Parliament boundaries in 2025, and covers areas that were previously in the former seat of Midlothian North and Musselburgh, alongside a small area gained from the seat of Midlothian South, Tweeddale and Lauderdale.
+It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which will elect seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The seat was created by the second periodic review of Scottish Parliament boundaries ahead of the 2026 Scottish Parliament election, and covers areas that were previously in the former seat of Midlothian North and Musselburgh, alongside a small area gained from the seat of Midlothian South, Tweeddale and Lauderdale.

+The seat has been represented by Colin Beattie of the Scottish National Party since being first contested in 2026.
+Beattie was the incumbent member for the Midlothian North and Musselburgh prior to this election.

 Electoral region

 The other eight constituencies of the Edinburgh and Lothians East region are East Lothian Coast and Lammermuirs, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh Central, Edinburgh Northern, Edinburgh North Western, Edinburgh North Eastern and Leith, Edinburgh South Western, and Edinburgh Southern.
 The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.